The TRUTH About “Annually” Cleaned Waterfall Filters

 They too can be heavy.
 The typical conventional bio fall type waterfall filter contains two to three of these saturated filter pads.
 Again, it is recommended to use long sleeve rubber gloves and eye protection when handling sludge saturated filter pads.

 These filter pads have been in this conventional bio fall type waterfall filter for an entire year!
 How effective do YOU think they can be when they’re clearly saturated with sludge?

 Filter pads saturated with sludge promote harmful pathogenic bacteria to proliferate and provide a huge food source for algae!

 No "if's, and's, or but's"!
 We've been in this industry for a long time and know what we're talking about.
 How do you think we get all these photos?
 Our service crews are booked solid from people paying us their hard-earned money to clean their ponds and filters!
 We photograph the jobs.
-If only they had all this information BEFORE they bought one of these types of filters - or hired a contractor to install one!
+If only they had all this information BEFORE they bought one of these bio fall type of "annually cleaned" waterfall filters - or hired a contractor to install one!

 The next step is to high pressure rinse the filter pads and lava rock

 This can get very messy!
 For your safety make sure to wear rubber rain gear, long sleeve rubber gloves, and protective eye-wear.
 Make sure to keep your mouth closed!